Inspira Online

 Contributing Advisor

+Dr. Thurman teaches strategic management and data analysis at Columbia's Mailman School of Public Health.
 He earned his BS in mathematics from Stanford University, an MBA from Columbia, and a Doctor of Business Administration (DBA) degree from the Ecole des Ponts Business School in Paris, France.
+Dr. Thurman is an accomplished professional with extensive experience in advising and managing global firms in operations and technology strategies.
+He contributes to Inspira's business strategy, as well as our research projects.

 Research Associate